menghaozhang/tink-link-ios/USAGE.md

 }
 ```

 Use validateFields() to validate all fields.
-If not valid, it will throw an error that contains more information about which fields are not valid and why
+If not valid, it will throw an error that contains more information about which fields are not valid and why.

 ```swift
 do {